9 superb deadline day signings: Cole, Arteta, Rooney, Raphinha & more

-Transfer deadline day rarely lives up to the hype, but Chelsea, Manchester United and Tottenham are among those to have pulled off some brilliant signings on the last day of the summer window.
+Transfer deadline day is rarely as good as we hope it will be, but Arsenal, Chelsea, Manchester United and Tottenham are among those to have made some brilliant signings on the last day of the summer window.

 Although deep down we all know it’s likely to be a damp squib, we can’t help but get excited about transfer deadline day as clubs desperately try to add that last sprinkling of quality to their squads while the season is still in its infancy.

-We’ve taken a look at seven of the best deals to take place on the last day of a summer transfer window.
+We’ve taken a look at nine of the best deals to take place on the last day of a summer transfer window.

 Dodgy as f*ck, obviously, not that West Ham fans care.

 Tevez arrived at Upton Park alongside Javier Mascherano, but while the latter left after only six months, the striker went on to score the goals which kept the Hammers in the division.

 Sheffield United fans will disagree, but let’s face it, dodgy transfers are very entertaining.

 READ: Why the shady Carlos Tevez & Javier Mascherano deals should be celebrated

 In terms of value for money, Chelsea landing Cole for £5million, with William Gallas – who had one year left on his deal and wanted out of Stamford Bridge – moving in the opposite direction, must be up there among the best deadline day transfers ever.